Subin-Vidhu/2024/Programming with Google Go Specialization/Getting Started with Go/Readme.md

     - A program that translates code from one high-level language to another high-level language.

 - All software must be translated  into the machine language that the computer understands before it can be executed.

+### Object-Oriented Programming

+- Object-Oriented Programming (OOP):

+    - A programming paradigm that uses objects to represent data and methods to operate on that data.

+    - Go is not a pure object-oriented language, but it does support some object-oriented features.